karan-kapoor90/namswan/_posts/2020-05-01-bhindi-pyaz-sabzi.md

 image: "/assets/images/used/bhindi-pyaz-sabzi.jpg"
 ---

-Bhindi Do Pyaza is a North Indian dish made from Okra and doubles the amount of Onions.
+Bhindi Do Pyaza is a North Indian dish made from Okra and Onions.

 ## Ingredients